helto4real/websocket/README.md

+# THIS IS NOT MAINTAINED
+This implementation is now a part of V and this means there are no reason to maintain this version.
+I keep it for future references.

 # New V-websocket library

 This is a refactor of the current web socket library to comply with V-like style of programming.
 It is built on top of Emily net library and passes all the autobahn tests for clients.